© Connotations 23.1 (2013/2014): 127-39

 Schelling, F. W. J. Philosophie der Kunst.
 Sämmtliche Werke.
 Ed.
 K. F. A. Schelling.
 14 vols.
 Vol. 5.
 Stuttgart: Cotta, 1859.
 355–736.

 Schneidau, Herbert.
 Ezra Pound: The Image and the Real.
 Baton Rouge: Louisiana State UP, 1969.

 Shelley, Percy Bysshe.
 “A Defence of Poetry.”
 Shelley's Poetry and Prose.
 Ed.
 Donald Reiman and Neil Fraistat.
 2nd ed.
 New York: Norton, 2001.
 509–38.

 Symons, Arthur.
 The Symbolist Movement in Literature.
 Ed.
 Richard Ellmann.
 New York: Dutton, 1958.

-Tiffany, David.
+Tiffany, Daniel.
 Radio Corpse: Imagism and the Cryptaesthetic of Ezra Pound.
 Cambridge, MA: Harvard UP, 1995.

 Whitworth, Michael.
 “Modernism and Romanticism.”
 Modernism.
 Ed.
 Michael Whitworth.
 Oxford: Blackwell, 2007.
 63–98.